genericmilk/cooker/README.md

 ```
 You can then call this script from the main `app.js` file as such;
 ```
-var App = {
+var app = {
   Boot: function(){
-    App.ExampleName.Boot();
+    app.ExampleName.Boot();
   }
 };
 ```
 #### Changing the Javascript Namespace
-By default, Cooker will attempt to run the `App.Boot();` function on document ready.
+By default, Cooker will attempt to run the `app.Boot();` function on document ready.
 If you'd prefer to use a custom name, Open the `config/cooker.php` file in a text editor and change the `namespace` value to which ever you'd prefer.
 ```
-'namespace' => 'App'
+'namespace' => 'app'
 ```
 When you next run `php artisan build:res` it will instruct the `Boot()` function to run from the namespace of your chosing